 - Obtain other evidence, such as mechanic reports, therapists’ evaluations, proof of a manufacturing defect, and more.

-Car Crash Injuries and Their Effects on Your Life
+Car Accident Injuries Affect Your Life

 For example, a traumatic brain injury or paralyzing spinal damage can often have a permanent and drastic negative impact on your quality of life.
 Not only can your mental and physical capabilities be diminished, but you’ll also require expensive ongoing medical care and need special equipment and accommodations.